alibabacloud-howto/migrate-aws-redshift-to-hybriddb-for-postgresql/README.md

 - RAM account Access Key Secret

 ### Prepare OSS Bucket
-Create an Alibaba Cloud OSS Bucket in the same area as the AWS S3 Bucket, such as Region Sydney(ap-southeast-2)
+Create an Alibaba Cloud OSS Bucket in the same [region](https://www.alibabacloud.com/help/doc-detail/40654.htm) as the AWS S3 Bucket, such as Sydney (ap-southeast-2).

-After the OSS bucket is created, the Internet Access Endpoint addresses and VPC Network Access from ECS (Internal Network) of the bucket are obtained from OSS Console.
+After the OSS bucket is created, the Internet Access Endpoint addresses and VPC Network Access from ECS (Internal Network) of the bucket are obtained from the [OSS Console](https://oss.console.aliyun.com).

 ### Prepare OSSImport
 - Create ECS in the same area of the bucket, with a network bandwidth of 100Mbps, here we use Windows x64 as the